This post may contain affiliate links. Please read our disclosure policy.

 a white plate on top of fresh paneer with two cans of soup weighing down the plate.

-1. Chill to Set: Refrigerate the weighted paneer for 1 hour to firm up.
+1. Refrigerate for 1 hour to firm up.

-2. Ready to Use: Unwrap the paneer, cut it into cubes, and use as desired.
-Store the paneer wrapped in plastic wrap in an airtight container in the refrigerator for up to 5 days.
+2. Unwrap, cut into cubes, and use as needed.
+Store wrapped in plastic in an airtight container in the fridge for up to 5 days.

 a round block of paneer in cheesecloth.